Tuteria/Recruitment-test/README.rst

 Create a postgres Database
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Create a postgres database and setup the environmental variable `DJANGO_DATABASE_URL` to point to the url format of the database created.
+* Create a postgres database and setup the environmental variable `DATABASE_URL` to point to the url format of the database created.

 * To create an **superuser account**, use this command::